 Discoloured water (yellow, red, brown or grey) is generally caused by iron oxidation, creating rust in the drinking water lines.
 When equipment is inspected, or repair work is done on the distribution network, rust particles may come loose, causing the water to become discoloured.

 - Open the cold water tap.
 If in a house, use the bathtub tap, or if not, then the kitchen sink.
 If your building (e.g. a store) doesn’t have a bathtub or kitchen sink, use whatever tap is available.

-- Let the cold water run for a few minutes until it is clear.
+- Let the cold water run until it is clear.
 Now you can drink it.